Chart Color Schemes

 The level of residential development activity in Cherrybrook is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Cherrybrook has seen around 15 new homes approved annually over the past five financial years ending June 2026.
+AreaSearch analysis of ABS building approval numbers shows Cherrybrook has seen around 15 new homes approved annually over the past five financial years from FY20 to FY24.
 This totals an estimated 75 homes.
-So far in FY-26 (ending June 2026), 5 approvals have been recorded.
-Despite a population fall during this period, housing supply has remained adequate relative to demand, indicating a well-balanced market with good buyer choice.
+As of FY26, 7 approvals have been recorded so far.
+Despite population decline during this period, housing supply has remained adequate relative to demand, indicating a well-balanced market with good buyer choice.

 New dwellings are developed at an average expected construction cost value of $1,025,000, suggesting developers target the premium market segment with higher-end properties.
-In FY-26 (ending June 2026), there have been $6.5 million in commercial approvals, indicating limited commercial development focus compared to Greater Sydney, where Cherrybrook shows substantially reduced construction activity, at 92.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings.
-Nationally, this is also below average, reflecting the area's maturity and possible planning constraints.
-New building activity comprises 89.0% detached houses and 11.0% townhouses or apartments, preserving Cherrybrook's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+In FY26, there have been $6.5 million in commercial approvals, indicating limited commercial development focus.
+Compared to Greater Sydney, Cherrybrook shows substantially reduced construction activity (92.0% below regional average per person), which generally supports stronger demand and values for established dwellings due to limited new supply.
+This is also below national average, reflecting the area's maturity and possible planning constraints.
+New building activity comprises 89.0% detached dwellings and 11.0% medium and high-density housing, maintaining Cherrybrook's traditional suburban character with a focus on family homes appealing to those seeking space.

 Frequently Asked Questions - Development